 Life is filled with reasons to celebrate: birthdays, anniversaries, graduations, newborn babies, promotions… it doesn’t matter the time of year, there’s always a reason to spend money.
 But what happens when you’re living paycheck to paycheck and you’re broke when your anniversary rolls around?
 How do you celebrate your anniversary on a budget?

 This time of year is especially difficult when it comes to celebrations.
 It’s graduation AND wedding season!
 My calendar is full of invitations to these special events.

 And this month bought an additional challenge since it’s also our wedding anniversary.
-I was frantically searching the internet and digging deep in my brain for the best, most creative ways to celebrate our anniversary on a budget.
+I was frantically searching the internet and digging deep inside my brain for the best, most creative ways to celebrate our anniversary on a budget.

 It was always the one thing we splurged on.
 Or, rather, we told ourselves it was the “one thing” we splurged on when, really, we were overspending in every area of our lives.
 It’s a slippery slope, folks.
 A little here and a little there adds up and, before you know it, your paycheck is gone!

 It’s so easy to celebrate with expensive entertainment, dining, and fancy gifts.
 But not living within our means is what got us into this mess in the first place – so those options aren’t really options at all.

 This year, we decided to celebrate differently.
 We decided to celebrate without spending any money.

 Is that even possible?
 How can we go from overspending to no spending?

 It isn’t always easy.
 When we’re used to a certain standard of living, it’s tough to adjust.
 But we bought a house last month and our bank account has been hemorrhaging money – inspection and appraisal fees, closing costs, and a lot of seemingly inexpensive household items (like silverware trays, a trash can, dishwasher soap) really add up!

 And we couldn’t justify the extra expense of our anniversary dinner on top of all that.